eHow may earn compensation through affiliate links in this tutorial

 Needle nose pliers (if needed)

 The containers should be thin enough to be easily cut with a utility knife and torn apart with hands.
-Examples include: thin plastic water bottles, yogurt/sour cream containers.
+Examples of appropriate containers include thin plastic water bottles and yogurt or sour cream containers.
 Disposable plastic water bottles are ideal for this project, and the bottle tops can also be used as funnels in Step 3.